-Clinical learning experiences afford students the opportunity to further use the theory and skills they have learned in their didactic course work.
-The Clinical Placement Office (CPO) functions as liaison between the School of Nursing and the many clinical agencies with which it collaborates to provide appropriate placement sites.
+Precepted learning experiences afford students the opportunity to further use the theory and skills they have learned in their didactic course work.
+The Clinical Placement Office (CPO) functions as a liaison between the School of Nursing and the many sites with which it collaborates to provide appropriate precepted training experiences.

-Students are assigned to clinical placements based on the faculty's selection of sites specific to the learning objectives of the course, site characteristics, and availability.
-All students who participate in clinical education must be prepared to be flexible with scheduling requirements for placement rotations to potentially include evening, nights, and weekends.
+Students are assigned to faculty-approved precepted learning sites based on the learning objectives of the course, faculty approval, and preceptor availability.
+All students who participate in precepted education must be prepared to be flexible.
+Scheduling requirements for placement rotations may potentially include evening, nights, and weekends.
 This is particularly important for Master of Science in Nursing (MSN) and Post Graduate Certificate (PGC) students who are placed in individually precepted clinical or systems sites.
+These experiences will follow the preceptors schedule, with the expectation that the student adjust their schedule as needed.

-Although faculty and staff will make every effort to identify sites for precepted rotations as close to the student's place of residence as possible, statutory regulations, requirements of health care provider sites, competition for sites, etc., may limit the location and selection of sites.
-MSN and PGC students may be required to attend a site in a state other than their resident state and/or to travel a significant distance within their resident state or another, depending on the availability of suitable sites.
-In most cases, the travel will be less than 120 miles or two hours.
-However, some students may be required to travel farther.
-MSN and PGC students should also be aware that in very rare instances, in order to finish the clinical requirements of a degree and graduate, they may need to relocate to North Carolina to finish their clinical or systems course rotations.
+Although efforts will be made to secure sites for precepted rotations near the student's place of residence, factors such as statutory regulations, requirements of health care provider sites, competition for sites, availability of preceptors, precepted site affiliation agreements, etc., may limit the location and selection of sites.
+MSN and PGC students may be required to attend a site in a state other than their resident state and/or to travel a significant distance depending on the availability of suitable sites.
+In most cases, the travel will be less than 120 miles.
+However, some students may be required to travel farther or temporarily relocate, in order to complete the clinical requirements of a degree and graduate.

-Students are expected to be responsive to the CPO coordinators and to actively participate in the process of securing clinical or system sites.
-This means, at a minimum, that students will complete and submit all electronic information requested from the CPO by the designated due dates.
+Students are expected to be responsive to the CPO coordinators and to actively participate in the process of securing clinical or system sites and/or preceptors.
+This means, at a minimum, students will complete and submit all information requested from the CPO staff by the designated due dates.
 It also means, to the extent possible, that students will assist the CPO team by providing them with potential locations for site placements.
-Failure to be responsive may result in a delay of clinical sites.
+Failure to be responsive may result in a delay of clinical placement.

-Whenever students change residence, or are contemplating a change in residence, they are responsible for notifying the DUSON Clinical Placements Office in writing of changes to their residence.
-The notification must occur as soon as possible in order to allow the CPOteam time to search for a new site.
-Depending upon the timing of the move and/or the location of the student's new residence, the School of Nursing may not be able to guarantee that a clinical placement in any one location or state can be secured.
-Students are also responsible for changing their contact information (name, address, telephone numbers, etc.) in DukeHub.
+Students are responsible for notifying their faculty advisors, Student Services (via DukeHub) and CPO in writing of residence changes.
+Students contemplating a change in residence during the program should notify their Director, clinical faculty, and/or faculty advisor to discuss implications of the change.
+The notification must occur as soon as possible in order to allow the CPO team time to search for a new site.
+Depending upon the timing of the move and/or the location of the student's new residence, the School of Nursing cannot guarantee that a clinical placement in the new location or state can be secured.
+Students are also responsible for changing their contact information (name, address, telephone numbers, etc.) in DukeHub as soon as possible.

 Relocation to a state in which the School of Nursing is not authorized to operate may make it impossible to secure clinical placements within the new state.
-Although every effort will be made to work with students relocating to these areas, it may either delay or make it impossible to find a site in proximity to the new place of residence.
-Information regarding the states in which the DUSON is authorized to operate is available on the School of Nursing website.
+Although every effort will be made to work with students relocating to these areas, relocation may delay or make it impossible to find a site in proximity to the student's new place of residence.
+Information regarding the states in which DUSON is authorized to operate is available on the School of Nursing website.